 “We are against a remote investigation that would be conducted by collecting information provided by the so-called ‘white helmets’ who have discredited themselves by producing staged videos for achieving political goals,” the Russian diplomat stressed.
 “We are also against using reports by the London-based Syrian Observatory for Human Rights to make any accusations.”

 On Tuesday, Reuters cited the London-based Syrian Observatory for Human Rights saying that an airstrike on Syrian’s town of Khan Shaykhun had killed 58 people including 11 children.
 Reuters alleged that the chemical attack could have been carried out by “Syrian government or Russian jets.”
 The World Health Organization said in a statement that “at least 70 people have died and hundreds more have been affected.”

 The Russian and Syrian militaries denied their involvement in the attack.
 Russia’s Defense Ministry later said that on April 4, the Syrian air force had delivered an airstrike on the eastern outskirts of Khan Shaykhun to destroy militant facilities used to produce chemical bombs.
 These bombs were sent to Iraq and were previously used in Aleppo.

-Posted by Jim W. Dean, Managing Editor on April 6, 2017, With 1641 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on April 6, 2017, With 1645 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.